This article is intended for publishers that want to enable SDK Bidding networks to bid on their app inventory

 For Meta and Tapjoy, you can test your integration by using our test suite.

-When requesting a Programmatic placement from the Test Suite, the SDK runs an auction in “Test Mode” allowing the respective Programmatic bidder know that it should bid with a test ad and no publisher payout should take place.
+When requesting a programmatic placement from the Test Suite, the SDK runs an auction in “Test Mode”, letting the respective programmatic bidder know that it should bid with a test ad and no publisher payout should take place.

 Successfully requesting and showing a programmatic mediated network placement ensures you have your programmatic placement configured correctly and that the respective network is ready to bid on live traffic.
 However, it does not guarantee you have consistent bids and fills for that SDK Bidding network placement in production.